Home Contact Centre Operations

 by OmniTouch International OmniTouch International No Comments

-In this short article I share how the popular country music Artist, Conway Twitty, taught me a life-long lesson about Agent resilience in the Contact Center.
+How the popular country music Artist, Conway Twitty, taught me a life-long lesson about Agent resilience in the Contact Center.

 What do I mean by Agent resilience?